adambard/learnxinyminutes-docs/forth.html.markdown

 \ Naturally, as we do so much work with the stack, we'll want some useful methods.

-drop \ drop (remove) the item at the top of the stack (note the difference between this and `.`) dup  \ duplicate the item on top the stack rot  \ rotate the top three items (third -> first, first -> second, second -> third) swap \ swaps the top item with the second item

-\ Examples:

-dup *            \ square the top item
+3 dup -          \ duplicate the top item (1st now equals 2nd): 3 - 3
-2 5 dup * swap / \ half the top item squared
+2 5 swap /       \ swap the top with the second element:        5 / 2
-6 4 5 rot * -    \ sometimes we just want to reorganize
+6 4 5 rot .s     \ rotate the top 3 elements:                   4 5 6 ok
-4 0 drop 2 /     \ add 4 and 0, remove 0 and divide the top by 2
+4 0 drop 2 /     \ remove the top item (dont print to screen):  4 / 2

 \ ------------------------------ More Advanced Stack Manipulation ------------------------------